Search for a rare disease

 Management and treatment

-Treatment is symptomatic, involving dermatological and orthopedic care.
-The papillomas may require surgical intervention.
+Treatment is symptomatic and involves dermatological, orthopedic, ophthalmologic and dental care.
+Verrucous papillomas may require surgical intervention.

 Article for general public